kilork/actix-web-static-files/README.md

 }
 ```

-Remember to place you static resources route after all other routes in this case.
+Remember to place you static resource route after all other routes in this case.

 You can check the complete example [Angular Router Sample](https://github.com/kilork/actix-web-static-files-example-angular-router).